Begusarai (TV series): Plot

-Set in Begusarai, Bihar The Thakur family is a united, respected goon-based power and wealthy family who has 4 children together -The eldest mithilesh, Priyom and the youngest ones Guddi and Rajkumar.The Thakur Family has a very loyal servant and neighbour named Manchita Jadhav who had surrendered all his life to the thakur family.
-Manchita has an intelligent and shy Daughter named Poonam Kumari who dreams of higher studies in the college.
-Her childhood best friend Priyom Thakur is the son of Begusarai's Bahubali Phulan Thakur and a handsome playboy famous among the girls of begusarai which poonam dislike whereas Phulan sassy and aggressive nephew Lakhan has loved Poonam since childhood.
-Phulan gets married toqq Lakhan who starts torturing Poonam.
-Breaking the alliance, Phulan plans a fixed wedding for Priyom gives up his playboy habits and Poonam and Priyom and fall in love.
+The intelligent Poonam Kumari dreams of higher studies.
+Her childhood best friend Priyom is the son of Begusarai's Bahubali Phulan Thakur, whose nephew Lakhan has loved Poonam since childhood.
+Phulan marries Lakhan who starts to torture Poonam.
+Breaking the alliance, Phulan plans a fixed wedding for Poonam and Priyom and they fall in love.
 Lakhan wreaks havoc on the Begusarai and Thakur families.
 Poonam decides to marry him, so he will leave Thakur's family alone.

 Bindiya, a dancer enters Begusarai to make money by dancing in events.
-She wants to ruin the Thakurs as her father was the former king of Begusarai whom Phulan killed, bringing Bindiya and her mother on road, and thus becoming the king himself.
-She starts to woo the eldest brother of the Thakur Family Mithilesh who is married to Maya and have two children.
-One day,Bindiya comments on Poonam and Priyom friendship considering it as illegitimate.
-On learning this lakhan beats up bindiya but stopped by mithilesh it creates a hate between lakhan and the thakur family .Once Lakhan and Poonam marry, he again tortures her.
-Poonam learns about Lakhan's love for her and how he never hurt anyone when trying to woo her; she starts to like and turns him into a soft person, and they get close.
+She wants to ruin the Thakurs as her father was the former king of Begusarai whom Phulan killed, bringing Bindiya and her mother on the road, and thus becoming the king himself.
+Once Lakhan and Poonam marry, he again tortures her.
+Poonam learns about Lakhan's love for her and how he never hurt anyone when trying to woo her; she starts to like and turns him into a soft person, and they become closer.

-From revenge from poonam a heartbroken Priyom marries Bindiya and constantly gets mad at Bindiya's antics and tries to change her.
-Guddi is pregnant with the child of Poonam's brother Dolt, who dies in an accident.
-For this, Poonam blames Lakhan, and they get separated.
-Unexpectedly Bindiya and Priyom fall in love; he becomes the Bahubali of Begusarai.
-Priyom tries to stop Mithilesh from killing a cheater business partner, but ends up being collateral and dies by his hands.
+Priyom is constantly angered by Bindiya's antics and tries to change her.
+Guddi is pregnant with the child of Poonam's brother, who dies in an accident.
+Poonam blames Lakhan for this, and they are separated.
+Bindiya and Priyom fall in love; he becomes the Bahubali of Begusarai.
+Priyom tries to stop Mithilesh from killing a cheating business partner, but ends up being collateral and dies by his hands.
 Bindiya swears vengeance on Mithilesh.
 The entire family opposes her, except for Poonam and Lakhan.
-When she decides to file a case against Mithilesh but loses when Badi Amma (Sulbha Arya) locks Poonam in the supply closet.
-Datta Ji gets out of jail and comes back into the Thakur Haveli.
-He strips Bindiya in front of the entire Begusarai and drowns her alive.
-Lakhan and Poonam try to save her but are not able to.
+She decides to file a case against Mithilesh but loses when Badi Amma locks Poonam in the supply closet.
+Datta Ji leaves jail and returns to the Thakur Haveli.
+He strips Bindiya in front of the entire Begusarai and drowns her.
+Lakhan and Poonam unsuccessfully try to save her.
 He also tries to kill Guddi and her child, but Poonam and Lakhan save her.